BDC Hamburger Icon

 Construction payment processing tools

-While you might receive many payments by check, construction companies should also accept credit cards and other payment forms.
+While you might receive many payments by check, construction companies should accept credit cards and other payment forms.
 Accepting multiple payment methods can boost customer convenience and payment efficiency.

 TipBottom line